Reen Yu

 Reen Yu (born October 22, 1987) is a Taiwanese actress and model.

 Biography

+Yu was born Hongyuan Yu on October 22, 1987 in Tʻao-yüan hsien, Taiwan.

-Yu is currently studying in Fu Jen Catholic University, department of philosophy.
-While she attended high school, she appeared in many music videos and commercials.
+Yu has studied at Fu Jen Catholic University, department of philosophy.
+While she attended high school, she appeared in music videos and commercials.
 In 2009, she took on a small role in the Taiwanese television series Black & White.
-Her outstanding performance in the series and received a good response from netizens.
+Her outstanding performance in the series received a good response from netizens.